Can My Landlord Make Me Pay To Replace The Carpet?

 If the carpet is thoroughly cleaned when we move out, and all that remain are the few marks we are responsible for, can she make us replace the entire carpeting?

 Ah, carpets…one of the big three, along with hardwood floors and ovens.
-If all landlords are attracted to a dirty ovens like Sylvia Plath, then those with carpets must surely be dubbed Wall-To-Wall-Aladdins.
-“The tenants made the lovely shag carpet (it’s forty fucking years old) lose its magic!”
+If all landlords are attracted to a dirty ovens like Sylvia Plath, they become vengeful Aladdins when they suspect that tenants have diminished the magic of the wall-to-wall.

 Carpets and drapes – “useful life” rule

-Just between you and me, and this ain’t legal advice by any stretch of the imagination, I’ve repaired carpets myself.
+This isn’t legal advice, but I’ve repaired carpets myself.
 One can do things like carefully trimming off the burned top of the pile on the carpet.
 Or, cutting out a little piece of the carpet in a closet and gluing it in a small stained area that one has carefully removed like a hair plug.
 I’m talking small area here, like at most an half an inch square.
 Don’t try to replace the blood stains from a Goodfellas-style beat down.

 Ask an expert.
 There are plenty of tricks to repair carpet that won’t involve a security deposit deduction.

 Make sure you take photos when you move out.
 If the landlord attempts to deduct from your security deposit, go to the San Francisco Tenants Union to discuss how you can sue her for maximum damages.

 Finally, ask yourself, “What kind of landlord would install carpets in a rental unit that easily stain except a Cheese Ball who charges her tenants to pay for replacement every time they move out?”
 A Cheese Ball who pockets the cost, doesn’t replace the carpets, and still deducts the depreciation from her taxes, that’s who.